Cinegy/KlvDecoder/README.md

 # Cinegy KLV Decoder Library

 Use this library to decode KLV data from MPEG transport streams.
-The library takes a dependency on the Cinegy Transport Stream Decoder Library (Apache 2 licensed).;
+The library takes a dependency on the Cinegy Transport Stream Decoder Library (Apache 2 licensed).

 ## How easy is it?